Azilsartan: Chemistry

-The drug formulation contains the potassium salt of azilsartan medoxomil (codenamed TAK-491), an ester of azilsartan's carboxyl group with the alcohol (5-methyl-2-oxo-1,3-dioxol-4-yl)methanol.
+The drug formulation contains the potassium salt of azilsartan medoxomil (codenamed TAK-491), a medoxomil ester of azilsartan's carboxyl group with the alcohol (5-methyl-2-oxo-1,3-dioxol-4-yl)methanol.
 This ester is more lipophilic than azilsartan itself.

 History

 In February 2011, the U.S. Food and Drug Administration (FDA) approved azilsartan medoxomil for the treatment of high blood pressure in adults.
 In July 2011, azilsartan medoxomil was approved in the European Union for the treatment of essential hypertension.
 In March 2012, Health Canada approved the drug for mild to moderate essential hypertension.

 In December 2014, Valeant Canada acquired the marketing rights to Edarbi and Edarbyclor from Takeda Pharmaceutical.